Work Package 5

 The team are working with clinicians, laboratory staff, genetic counsellors and others across the programme to deliver a suite of courses covering the fundamental principles of variant interpretation, inherited cancer susceptibility, and somatic gene interpretation.

-The first two courses are planned to go live in Autumn 2021 on FutureLearn.
+The first two courses are planned to go live in 2022 on FutureLearn.

 Effective and accurate communication of risks, benefits and uncertainties surrounding cancer genetics is hugely important for shared decision-making with patients.